Tslater01/SolvingPokemonPlatinum/README.md

 - These calculations aim to provide precise predictions of in-game battles.

 **Rival Battle and Restart Mechanism:**
-- Acknowledgment of a ~4.25 percent chance of losing the first battle against the rival, which results in different experience gains.
+- Acknowledgment of a ~4.25% chance of losing the first battle against the rival, which results in different experience gains.
 - The project accounts for this loss as the game's progression will lead back to the house with the starter fully restored, ensuring it doesn't affect the overall outcome.

-**grass_cycles:**
+**grass_cycle:**
 - The project recognizes the importance of grass encounters and their randomness.
 - The Python script accounts for the chance of the player to either encounter a Pokemon or have nothing happen when walking (or spinning) on each grass tile.
 - The grass_cycle is essential to the run and is used as follows: